Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Keep a smooth stone, crystal, or worry bead on your desk to hold
+A smooth stone, crystal, or worry bead to hold

 -